Snowy egret: Diet

+The birds eat fish, crustaceans (such as crabs, shrimp and crayfish), insects, small reptiles (such as lizards and snakes), snails, frogs, toads and worms (especially earthworms and other annelids).

+They stalk prey in shallow water, often running or shuffling their feet, flushing prey into view by swaying their heads, flicking their wings or vibrating their bills.
+They may also hover, or "dip-fish" by flying with their feet just above the water surface.
+Snowy egrets may also stand still and wait to ambush prey, or hunt for insects stirred up by domestic animals in open fields.
+They sometimes forage in mixed species groups.

 Status

 In the early twentieth century, the snowy egret was hunted extensively for their long breeding plumes that fashionable ladies wore on their hats.
 This trade was ended in 1910 in North America but continued for some time in Central and South America.
 Since then populations have recovered.
 The bird has a very wide range and the total population is large.
 No particular threats have been recognised and the population trend seems to be upwards, so the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".